Nicholas-hub5/e-services-helm/README.md

 # Emmanuel Services – Work with Emmanuel (Deployed on Minikube using Helm)

-This project shows how to deploy a full-stack web application using Helm and Minikube, where client form submissions are stored in a PostgreSQL database.
+This project shows how to deploy a full-stack web application using Helm and Minikube.
 The form is presented via an HTML frontend that promotes working with Emmanuel Naweji.

 ## Preview